cikolllooid/CodeBattle/README.md

 # ⚔️ CodeBattle — Codewars inside Telegram

-**CodeBattle** is a ready-to-use mini platform for coding challenges right inside a Telegram Mini App.
+**CodeBattle** is a ready-to-use mini platform for coding challenges right inside a Telegram Mini App, [TgBot](link to the registration bot https://github.com/cikolllooid/TgBotCodeBattle)
 Think **Codewars / LeetCode**, but fully integrated into Telegram — fast, simple and accessible.

 ---